replicatedhq/replicated-docs/docs/reference/kots-cli-restore-ls.md

 # restore ls

-The `kots restore ls` command shows a list of all the available full snapshot restores for disaster recovery.
+Show a list of all the available full snapshot restores for disaster recovery.
-A namespace can be provided to filter restores based on the namespace the admin console is/was installed in.

 ### Usage